 Research shows physicians who screened patients for malnutrition and treated it prior to the procedure had better patient outcomes.
 Only five days of intervention can lead to better nourishment and fewer complications from surgery.

-Perioperative Screening Clinic
+POET Perioperative Nutrition Clinic

 By performing a nutritional evaluation prior to surgical a procedure, physicians and patients can get a better understanding of patient readiness and develop a plan for good post surgical care.